News

 The test evaluates the candidate's ability to communicate effectively in scenarios related to patient care, medical consultations, and other professional tasks.

-Assessing real-world language skills within the medical field, OET ensures that candidates possess the English language proficiency required to perform their roles in a safe and effective manner.
+Assessing real-world language skills within the medical field, OET ensures that candidates possess the English language proficiency required to perform their roles safely and effectively.
+OET is widely recognized and accepted by healthcare regulatory bodies in countries like Australia, New Zealand, the UK, Ireland, and Singapore.

 Many healthcare organizations and academic institutions in these countries require a passing OET score as part of their licensing and admission process for internationally qualified healthcare professionals.

 For instance, the Writing component typically involves writing a referral or discharge letter, while the Speaking section involves role-playing a consultation between a healthcare provider and a patient.
+This approach ensures that successful candidates demonstrate strong language skills and understand the nuances of healthcare communication.

 OET Exam Structure and Format